This guide explains how to export data from Insider One to Databricks using cloud object storage as the intermediary data layer.

 Access to a Databricks workspace

-Permissions to configure data ingestion from Amazon S3
+Permissions to configure data ingestion from your chosen cloud storage (S3 or GCS)

 Step 1: Set Up Amazon S3 Export in Insider One